 The unconscious mind dwells outside of our conscious awareness.
 It is a reservoir of feelings, thoughts, urges, and memories.
 Cognitive psychologists say that the unconscious mind contains data that are unacceptable or unpleasant, such as feelings of pain, anxiety, or conflict.

-Sigmund Freud (May 6, 1856 — September 23, 1939), Austrian neurologist and the founder of psychoanalysis, believed that the unconscious mind stores all the thoughts, memories, and feelings that are disturbing or traumatic.
+Sigmund Freud (May 6, 1856 – September 23, 1939), an Austrian neurologist and the founder of psychoanalysis, believed that the unconscious mind stores all the thoughts, memories, and feelings that are disturbing or traumatic.
 Freud popularized the term ‘unconscious’ when he developed psychoanalysis.
 Psychoanalysis is a form of therapy developed by Freud to treat emotional problems.

 Freud emphasized the importance of the unconscious mind, and a primary assumption of Freudian theory is that the unconscious mind governs behavior to a greater degree than people suspect.
 Indeed, the goal of psychoanalysis is to make the unconscious conscious.

-Although Freud gave more emphasis to describe the unconscious mind, modern notions of the subconscious were also invented by him as part of his now-discredited theory of psychoanalysis.
+Although Freud gave more emphasis to describing the unconscious mind, modern notions of the subconscious were also invented by him as part of his now-discredited theory of psychoanalysis.
 According to Freud, 90% of the human mind is the subconscious, full of involuntary thoughts and behaviors.

 Mind Researches since 20th Century to the Present [in Brief]

-Famous analytical psychologist and psychiatrist Carl Jung, who was an early 20th century psychotherapist and psychiatrist, created the field of analytical psychology.
+Famous analytical psychologist and psychiatrist Carl Jung, who was an early 20th-century psychotherapist and psychiatrist, created the field of analytical psychology.
 He theorized that when we dream, we tap into a “collective unconscious” and developed archetypes for the symbols that commonly occur in dreams.